 If you’re looking for high tech hotel design – complete with a satellite ring-shaped check-in desk then Hotel Duomo Rimini is for you

-If you decide to stay the night in San Marino, try Hotel Titano for fantastic views and a great location.
+If you decide to stay in San Marino, try Hotel Titano for fantastic views and a great location.

 Restaurants in Rimini and San Marino

 Deep-fried rabbit salad, risotto with nettles and the local sauce.
 Piglet chops with spinach and potatoes.
-And then best of all the semifreddo passionfruit and white chocolate with a strawberry sauce.
-Fantastic!
+And then best of all, the semifreddo passionfruit and white chocolate with a strawberry sauce.

 Whilst I imagine that the general standard of food is very high in Emilia Romagna, everything I ate during this trip was absolutely outstanding!

 There are several options on how to get to Rimini Italy.
 Rimini has its own airport – with the wonderful name of the Frederico Fellini International Airport Rimini.

 However, flights are quite limited and mainly charters.
 Ryan Air does fly directly to Rimini out of Stansted seasonally or you can fly Wizz Air or Vueling but not directly.

 Ancona is 80 miles from Rimini but is quite a small airport and international flights are limited – this is another airport where most options will involve Ryan Air (who I seek to avoid flying with at all costs).